StevenBlack/vocab/vocabulary.md

 ### cue-dependent forgetting
 Cognitive bias: Cue-dependent forgetting, or retrieval failure, is the failure to recall information without memory cues.

+### Cunningham's Law (law of software)
+The best way to get the right answer on the internet is not to ask a question;
+it's to post the wrong answer.  -- Ward Cunningham, 1980

 ### Curiosity Zone